keyboard_arrow_up

 Cultivating 'Product Huddles' for team synergy

-To tackle the collaboration issues amplified by the shift to remote work, I launched Product Huddles.
+To tackle the collaboration issues amplified by the shift to remote work, I launched a Product Huddle initiative.
 Similar to a 'Design Crit,' these structured, interactive meetings brought together design, product, engineering, user research, and data science teams to align around key initiatives.

 Interactive spaces for real-time engagement